bayesgroup/variational-dropout-sparsifies-dnn/README.md

 # Variational Dropout Sparsifies Deep Neural Networks

-This repo contains the code for our ICML17 paper, [Variational Dropout Sparsifies Deep Neural Networks](https://arxiv.org/abs/1701.05369) ([icml oral talk](https://vimeo.com/238221185), [slides](https://goo.gl/GZk5FF), [poster](http://ars-ashuha.ru/pdf/vdsdnn/svdo-poster.pdf), [blog-post](https://research.yandex.com/news/yandex-at-icml-2017-variational-dropout-sparsifies-deep-neural-networks)).
+This repo contains the code for our ICML17 paper, [Variational Dropout Sparsifies Deep Neural Networks](https://arxiv.org/abs/1701.05369) ([talk](https://vimeo.com/238221185), [slides](https://goo.gl/GZk5FF), [poster](http://ars-ashuha.ru/pdf/vdsdnn/svdo-poster.pdf), [blog-post](https://research.yandex.com/news/yandex-at-icml-2017-variational-dropout-sparsifies-deep-neural-networks)).
 We showed that Variational Dropout leads to extremely sparse solutions both in fully-connected and convolutional layers.
 Sparse VD reduced the number of parameters up to 280 times on LeNet architectures and up to 68 times on VGG-like networks with a negligible decrease of accuracy.
 This effect is similar to the Automatic Relevance Determination effect in empirical Bayes.